 So these cookies area little different and a lot of fun!
 They're perfect for bake sales or for gifting to your cookie monster friends.
 Just be sure to bake Peanut Butter Platters on a day when you have plenty of time because they're so big you can only fit two or three cookies per sheet.

-- 8 oz (230 grams) regular salted butter or unsalted
+- 8 oz unsalted or salted butter, softened (230 grams)

 - 2 large eggs